tpm2-software/tpm2-pkcs11/docs/CONTRIBUTING.md

 maintainer if possible, or leave the PR open for at least 24 hours, we consider this the window for comments.

-  * All tests must pass on Travis CI for the merge to occur.
+  * All tests must pass on Github Actions CI for the merge to occur.
   * All changes must not introduce superfluous whitespace changes or whitespace errors.
   * All changes should adhere to the coding standard documented under misc.

 ## Testing
-The Travis CI setup uses a docker container, thus this docker container can be used to run the CI testing before submitting.
+The Github Actions setup uses a docker container, thus this docker container can be used to run the CI testing before submitting.
 The rationale for using a container versus Docker directly is that:
-1. Debugging build failures on Travis can be frustrating
+1. Debugging build failures on Github Actions can be frustrating
-2. Travis doesn't have support for many distributions and versions.
+2. Github Actions doesn't have support for many distributions and versions.
 With a container we can trivially add additional distro testing.

 ### How To Run Docker Locally